AdobeDocs/experience-platform.en/help/rtcdp/b2b-sample-use-case.md

 In order to maximize the efficiency of their marketing campaign, Bodea also wants to target the people associated with that existing account who have done at least $1 million in business AND have visited the new product page in the last month.

 However, Bodea has two different lines of business.
 Bodea's first line of business 'Line 1' creates software for the automotive industry.
-Its second line of business 'Line 2' is selling 3D printers that create automobile parts.
+Its second line of business 'Line 2' sells 3D printers that create automobile parts.
 Each line of business has its own sales system, 'Sales-System 1' and 'Sales-System 2'.
 Each line of Bodea has different corporate information silos.

 Both Line 1 and Line 2 sell to the Townsend company.